 In March 2022 a new update for the world’s most popular browser, Google Chrome, will be released.
 The update will ban third-party cookies from the platform.
 This may initially seem like a big win for privacy.
 But it’s just the tip of the iceberg as Google dives head-first into the advertising game.

 For most people, the removal of third-party cookies will go unnoticed.
-However behind the scenes things will be very different.
-Mozilla’s Firefox blocked third-party cookies in 2019 and are currently blocking ten billion trackers per day.
+However, behind the scenes, things will be very different.
+Mozilla’s Firefox blocked third-party cookies in 2019.
+And are currently blocking ten billion trackers per day.
 So, while Google won’t be the first browser to remove third-party cookies, as the most popular it will have the largest impact.
-This impact will be felt particularly hard by the wealth of businesses who rely on advertising.
-For example, it’s been predicted that online publishers could see short-term revenue from ads decrease by 70 per cent.
+This impact will be felt particularly hard by the wealth of businesses that rely on advertising.
+For example, it’s a prediction that online publishers could see short-term revenue from ads decrease by 70 per cent.

 While it sounds impressive, there’s been heated debate about whether FLoC will discriminate against people based on sensitive attributes such as race, sexual orientation or disability.
 By collating people’s general behaviours and interests, FLoC may be able to infer this sensitive information.
 If an online attacker wanted to target a group based on their race or religion, they could use FLoC groups to target whoever they want.

 Google’s engineers have made it clear that FLoC groups with sensitive attributes will be blocked or, if that’s not possible, Google will change FLoC’s algorithm to “reduce the correlation”.
 However, Google’s engineers have also acknowledged the potential for algorithmic bias.

 With the removal of third-party cookies first-party data collectors are set to profit.
 Especially Facebook and Google.
 Both companies have a powerful suite of tools for data collection through their own services and the software they provide to others.
 These two tech giants stand to benefit the most when first-party data becomes the main way of serving ads.